 Any other type of stressful feeling and/or event

 Solution Focused Therapy is exactly what it states in the name.
 Clients are encouraged to switch their current perspective from focusing on the problem, to focusing on the resolution.
 It is a practical and effective approach to overcoming stressful situations infused with a positive outlook.
-This approach is often used in conjunction with cognitive behavioural therapy or mindfulness techniques to maximise on your personal coaching goals.
+This approach is often used in conjunction with cognitive behavioural therapy or mindfulness techniques to maximise on your personal therapy goals.

 Mindfulness is another therapeutic way of supporting people to focus less on the future worries and anxieties and allow you to start living within the present moment.
 This will involve you engaging in breathing, visualisation and writing techniques to help re-focus your attention from anxious thoughts to a more positive outlook.